Thonnard/VisualMWM/README.md

-This R package provides functions to visualize [Morris water maze](https://en.wikipedia.org/wiki/Morris_water_navigation_task) tracking data motion-wise\!
+This R package provides functions to visualize [Morris water maze](https://en.wikipedia.org/wiki/Morris_water_navigation_task) tracking data in motion\!
 The goal is to visualize behaviour starting from raw, unprocessed data, i.e. x and y coordinates for every time point, that is obtained with tracking software (e.g. Ethovision).
 This package comes with an example data set (track\_data) that can be used to